hideNFN/ManhuntEssentialPatcher/README.md

 Used the hostx86/x86 version of link.exe (MSVC Linker which was bundled with Visual Studio Community 2022)

-Patching method is adapted from fkortsagin's [Manhunt-fix-Windows-10](https://github.com/fkortsagin/Manhunt-fix-Windows-10) repo.
+Patching method is adapted from the GitHub repositories of fkortsagin's [Manhunt-fix-Windows-10](https://github.com/fkortsagin/Manhunt-fix-Windows-10) and ermaccer's [Manhunt.Fixer](https://github.com/ermaccer/Manhunt.Fixer)